 Choose a Degree Program That You Love

 Going back to college takes a monumental amount of effort, especially as a parent of young kids.
 To ensure that you stay as motivated as possible to keep up with your studies and stick to your goals, make sure to enroll in a degree program that you feel strongly about.
+For instance this school has doctorate degree programs for people in the educational field who are looking to advance their career.
 Going back to school without a specific career plan in mind is usually not a good idea, as the rising price of tuition and stress from rigorous coursework might not be worth the effort if you’re not sure that you’ll love the career that you’ll enter after finishing a degree.

 When you’re studying for a major exam while your children are arguing in the other room, you might feel ready to pull your hair out or quit school entirely.
 While it’s completely understandable to feel overwhelmed and frustrated at times, it’s important to keep your eye trained on the prize.
 Staying positive in the most stressful period of your life can be quite a challenge, but in the end, you’ll be proud that you accomplished your degree to advance your career.

 Universities all over the country have taken note of the popularity of online programs, and there’s a huge array of possibilities if you’re hoping to take classes online.
 If you’re thinking about pursuing an online education, be aware that USC offers a library science degree online.
 For bookworms who want to enrich the lives of others and promote education, a library science degree could be the ideal choice.
 While going back to school might always feel little stressful, online classes are a wonderful way to stay home with the kids while pursuing a degree.